 Our goal is to destigmatize psychiatric care, promote wholistic care and well-being, while working together with patients and their caregivers to ensure that we achieve the best mental health outcomes for them.

-Head of the Division of Child and Youth Mental Health, University of Toronto
+Professor and Head of Division of Child and Youth Mental Health, University of Toronto

 Patsy & Jamie Anderson Chair in Child and Youth Mental Health